i.1 – Defining Seaports

 A multi-port gateway region refers to a group of ports in proximity competing for the same port calls and hinterland.
 It has a smaller geographical scale than a container port range.
 The locational relationship to nearby identical traffic hinterlands is one of the criteria that can be used to group adjacent container ports into the same multi-port gateway region.
 The port-calling patterns in the maritime service networks and hinterland connectivity profile can also help group ports to a multi-port gateway region.

-Inland nodes and feeder ports are also considered as part of the port system.
+Inland nodes and feeder ports are also considered part of the port system.
 They are competing to attract economic activities associated with seaports, which leads to functional changes in the port system.
-These nodes can also co-operate and coordinate their development by bundling transport flows and offering land for development.
-This gives economic activities such as manufacturing and logistics a range of locational options for nodes that are the most suitable to their operational and market access needs.
+These nodes can also cooperate and coordinate their development by bundling transport flows and offering land for development.
+This gives economic activities such as manufacturing and logistics a range of locational options for nodes that are the most suitable for their operational and market access needs.

 Related Topics